 Insider tip: Hike nearby Devil's Lake State Park in Baraboo for a selfie with the natural rock sculptures of the quartzite cliffs.

 To mark its claim as the Bicycling Capital of America, Sparta proudly displays "Ben Bikin" aka "Big Ben" – the World's Largest Bicyclist – at the entrance to town.
 The 32-foot-tall Victorian-era bicyclist comes with a speaker at the base to hear "Ben" provide an audio history of Sparta.

 Upon retiring in his 60s, Fred Smith decided to commemorate his experience as a lumberjack, tavern owner, farmer and dance hall musician by adding one more title to his name — artist.
-Without any training, Smith created Concrete Park, a one-of-a-kind display of folk art composed of some 200 hand-made sculptures made from all kinds of materials.
+Without any training, Smith created Concrete Park, a one-of-a-kind display of folk art in Phillips composed of some 200 hand-made sculptures made from all kinds of materials.

 Insider tip: Enjoy the view from the lookout tower at the top of Timms Hill, the highest natural point in the state.